JoshTeperman/zendesk-app/Readme.md

 ### Step 2: Starting the backend server

 4. Navigate to the root directory and run `nodemon start` in the terminal.
-You should see a console message saying `listening on port 5000`, indicating that the server is running.
+You should see a console message saying `Server is running on port 5000`, indicating that the server is running.

 ### Step 3: Start the Front end server